 Fix and Flip

-Investing in a fix and flip house can be a wonderful way to see profits from an investment property in the Washington State area.
+Investing in a fix and flip house can be a wonderful way to see profits from an investment property in the Tacoma area.
 Before purchasing any fixer-upper, make sure you have the right experience or resources to properly repair the home.
 Don’t throw away your money upgrading the wrong elements.
 You should repair what is broken, and leave the majority of the upgrades to the next owner.

 Commercial Real Estate